FredrikAugust/my-website/README.md

 The website is developed partially following the guide from [golang.dk](https://golang.dk/).

-`Taskfile` is used to automate tasks such as building, testing, and deploying the website.
+[`Taskfile`](https://taskfile.dev/) is used to automate tasks such as building, testing, and deploying the website.

-## Dependencies

-- `brew install golang-migrate`
-- Taskfile